 Marine life in Bali, clownfish

-It belongs to the subfamily amphiprioninae and there are 30 different species.
-The famous Nemo is a false clownfish or false anemone fish.
+1. It belongs to the subfamily amphiprioninae and there are 30 different species

 Anemone fish live on the reefs in the Indian and Pacific Oceans.
-Also at the Red Sea and the Great Barrier Reef of Australia.
+It also lives at the Red Sea and the Great Barrier Reef of Australia.
 But we cannot see them in the Atlantic Ocean or in the Caribbean Sea.

 Anemones are predatory animals that anchor at the bottom of the sea.
 They feed on fish which paralyses with a powerful poison that it injects into the prey if the slightest friction occurs with any of its tentacles.